AviatrixSystems/Docs/HowTos/tgw_faq.rst

 - **Troubleshooting** Single pane of glass for troubleshooting connectivity with expert diagnosis.

 - **Direct Connect Support** AWS TGW provides on-prem connectivity via IPSEC VPN.
 It does not support Direct Connect.
 With Aviatrix TGW Orchestrator, Direct Connect customers can immediately benefit TGW service.

+- **Traffic Visibility** Netflow log support for traffic between on-prem and all VPCs.

+- **Stateful Firewall** Enforce security policy for all traffic between on-prem and all VPCs.

+- **10Gbps Transit** Support 10Gbps Transit network throughput.

 How does TGW Orchestrator work with Transit VPC?
 -----------------------------------------------------